jake-mckenzie/jake-mckenzie/README.md

 -->
 ### Hi there 👋

-🔭 I’m currently working on:
+🔭 Here's what I'm currently working on:
-- [https://github.com/jake-mckenzie/GokedexCLI] - A CLI Pokedex, built with Go
+- [jake-mckenzie\Gokedex](https://github.com/jake-mckenzie/GokedexCLI) - A CLI Pokedex, built with Go

 🌱 I’m currently learning:
 - Golang